 If you've been denied when you apply for a bank account, the bank will send you a notice of "adverse action" explaining the specific reason why you were denied.
 You'll then have 60 days to check your ChexSystems report for free and make sure it's accurate or find ways to improve it.

 Alternatively, as with your credit report, you get one free opportunity every year to check your ChexSystems report.
-Whether you’re checking it after a bank account denial or during your annual free pass, you can easily request your ChexSystem report online.
+Whether you're checking it after a bank account denial or during your annual free pass, you can easily see your ChexSystem report online.

 How to improve your ChexSystems report